Article published on 10 February 2017

 A new addition to Proludic’s multi-play units is the Kidzy range, with its simple structures aimed at children from 2 years onwards, and offering good value for money.
 The range also has a strong visual identity, inspired by the zen Japanese gardens and pagodas.

 Offering the usual high level of quality, the key objective was to provide clients with ease of use.
-Ease of use in understanding how to use the equipment, for installing the products, for ensuring the maintenance, and for designing the play area, thanks to its modularity.

 The main play features are the slide, tunnel, climbing walls, walkways, climbing nets, and the sliding masts.